rynrsts/rynrsts/README.md

 - Percentages only show the most used languages, not the level of expertise
 - Some C# files are generated from the IDE I am using
+- Most of the JavaScript files came from repo the-rising-of-shield-hero

 ### Extra Pin